Charlyinthenet/agile-ux-design/agile-baseline/foundation.md

 * Inspection
-The team frequently inspects the work they’re doing and assess whether the’re moving closer to the goa
+The team frequently inspects the work they’re doing and assess whether the’re moving closer to the goal

 * Adaptation
 When team recognize that work is not getting closer to the goal they adapt their practices and approach to change direction